MD-Studio/charge_assign/doc/source/intro.rst

 	for u, data in mol.nodes(data=True):
 		print(u, data['partial_charge_redist'])

 charge_assign offers several different possible charger methods, see the :mod:`charger <charge.chargers>` module.
+To set a default repository location, set the REPO_LOCATION environment variable or add it to charge/settings.py.

 Batch Computations